jeftegoes/AwsOverview/AWS CICD.md

 ## 9.2.
 Upstream Repositories

-- A CodeArtifact repository can have other CodeArtifact repositories as Upstream Repositories.
+- A CodeArtifact repository can have other CodeArtifact repositories as **Upstream Repositories**.
 - Allows a package manager client to access the packages that are contained in more than one repository using a single repository endpoint.
 - Up to 10 Upstream Repositories.
 - Only one external connection.